-Exodus 12:46, is also relevant.)
+Now compare Psalm 34:20 with John 19:36, "For these things took place that the scripture might be fulfilled, 'Not a bone of him shall be broken' "(RSV).
+John is alluding to some "scripture."
+But scholars debate which one it is.
+He may be alluding either to Psalm 34:20 or to Exodus 12:46 or to both.
+(Numbers 9:12, which repeats Exodus 12:46, is also relevant.)
 Even if he is alluding primarily to one, the other may be more distantly in the background.

-Both verses are in fact related to Christ.
-Christ is "our Passover lamb," according to 1 Corinthians 5:7, and thus fulfills Exodus 12:46.
+Both verses are in fact related to Christ Christ is "our Passover lamb."
+Both verses are in fact related to Christ Christ is "our Passover lamb," according to 1 Corinthians 5:7, and thus fulfills Exodus 12:46.
 He is also the quintessential righteous man (Rom.
 5:19), "the Holy and Righteous One" (Acts 3:14), the perfectly righteous servant who receives God's deliverance from death (Isa.
 53:11).
 Thus he is the fulfillment of Psalm 34.
 John could easily have been alluding to either Exodus 12:46 or Psalm 34:20, which is why scholars find it difficult to decide between the two.
-To play it safe, cross reference Bibles usually mention both verses, and Numbers 9:12 as well.
+To play it safe, cross-reference Bibles usually mention both verses, and Numbers 9:12 as well.
 In fact, it does not matter too much which verse John had in mind.
+We can see In fact, it does not matter too much which verse John had in mind.
 We can see that there is a theological relation between John 19:36 and both Old Testament passages.
-God as the divine author intended us to understand that there is a connection between Christ and the earlier passages about the Passover and about his deliverance of the righteous.
+God as the divine author intended us to understand that there is a connection between Christ and the earlier passages about the Passover and about his deliverance of the righteous his deliverance of the righteous.